-- 0 Agree - 1 Disagree
+0 Agree

-- VNP7 We are more likely to discuss energy efficient options with all of our customers when developing project plans for <MEx> because of our previous experience with the performance of energy efficient equipment installed through energy efficiency programs, and what we learned through working with <COMPANY>. - 0 Agree - 1 Disagree - VNP8 Please describe what impact, if any, the PROGRAM had on your decision to specify or install energy efficient MEx outside of the program.
+- 1 Disagree - VNP8 Please describe what impact, if any, the <PROGRAM> had on your decision to specify or install energy efficient <MEx> outside of the program.

 - END We are almost finished calling customers about their experience with the program.
 If another customer identifies you as being influential in their decision to install energy efficient equipment, would it be alright for us to call you back for just a couple of questions?

 - 1 YES

 - 2 NO